 Creatine monohydrate has been one of the most popular sports supplements since its inception in the early 1990s when supplement brand EAS introduced the first creatine supplement under the name Phosphagen.
 The rest is history.
 Creatine’s primary role is to create and generate Adeno-triphosphate [ATP] our body's natural energy source.
 Studies have shown that creatine supplementation can improve performance measures in fast-twitch muscle fibers which are recruited for movements that require quick bursts of energy such as weightlifting, sprinting, and functional training.
-Yet despite the clinical evidence in support of creatine monohydrate as an ergogenic aid, there are a few cons that everyone should be aware of before deciding whether it's right for them.
+Yet, despite the clinical evidence in support of the advantages of creatine monohydrate as an ergogenic aid, there are a few disadvantages that everyone should be aware of before deciding whether it's right for them.

 Let’s look at the pros and cons of taking creatine monohydrate, so you can make a better and more informed decision before you hit the buy it now button.

 What Is Creatine?